-First, women's full participation and leadership in political decision-making should be ensured and the acceleration of policies benefiting women and girls supported.
+First, women's full participation and leadership in political decision-making should be ensured and the acceleration of policies benefiting the leadership of women and girls supported.

-Second, national plans, strategies and policies, including national development strategies and national HIV strategies, should be gender-responsive, and adequate investments and financing should be available to implement them and respond to the needs and demands for women's empowerment.
+Second, national plans, strategies and policies, including national development strategies and national HIV strategies, should be gender-responsive, and adequate investments and financing should be available to implement them and respond to needs and demands for women's empowerment.

-Third, more and better quality of data and statistics should inform the development, monitoring and evaluation of evidence-based and effective policies that benefit women and men equally.
-Data and statistics play a crucial role in the formulation of evidence-based policies, in setting priorities, planning interventions and assessing their impact, and in highlighting inequalities.
+Third, more and better quality of data and statistics should inform the development of effective policies that benefit women and men equally and track progress.
+Data and statistics play a crucial role in helping Governments set priorities, plan interventions, assess impact, and in highlighting inequalities.

-Fourth, women's access to justice should provide accountability mechanisms for the enforcement of these laws and policies, while legislation that is discriminatory against women and girls must be repealed.
+Fourth, women's access to justice should provide accountability mechanisms for the enforcement of these laws and policies, while legislation that is discriminatory against women and girls should be repealed.